Ludwigia adscendens (L.) H.Hara

-Ludwigia adscendens is a perennial floating herb with white spongy buoys and can float on the water surface and creep over the wetlands' surface.
-The plant has simple leaves with elliptic blades, which are up to 3.8 inches (7 cm) long and up to 1.2 inches (3 cm) wide.
-Its petioles are up to 0.4 inches (1 cm) short.
-Its cream flowers emerge singly at axils, and each has 5 sepals, 5 petals, and 10 stamens.
+Ludwigia adscendens is a perennial floating herb with white spongy buoys.
+It can float on the water surface and creep over the wetlands' surface.
+Leaves are simple with elliptic blades, up to 3.8 inches (7 cm) long and 1.2 inches (3 cm) wide.
+Its petioles are up to 0.4 inches (1 cm) long.
+The cream flowers emerge singly at axils, and each has five sepals, five petals, and ten stamens.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-This floating Ludwigia is native to Central and South America, where it can be found growing in stagnant waters and sections of riverine environments free of the current.
+This floating Ludwigia is native to Central and South America, where it grows in stagnant waters and sections of riverine environments free of the current.
 It is a very common pond plant in warm climates or ponds in conservatories.
 Cultivation in an aquarium is a bit more complicated.